Tutorial for creating an Assessment, selecting a template, and modifying challenges, questions, and settings

 - You can add multiple open-ended questions from Coderbyte's library.

-- You can modify and reorder the selected open-ended questions in your screening assessment.
+- You can allow video responses to questions and modify and reorder the selected open-ended questions in your screening assessment.

-On the fifth tab of editing an assessment, you can select tasks.
-Custom tasks are used when you want to attach a document, link to a spreadsheet or external page, or have the candidate download something.
+On the fifth tab of editing an assessment, you can select and create Take-Home Projects.
+Take-Home Projects are used when you want to attach a document, link to a spreadsheet or external page, or have the candidate download something.
 Candidates then will upload their solutions via a GitHub link or upload their contents directly.
 These will not be automatically graded.

-- You can add a custom task from your organization's library.
+- You can add a take-home project from your organization's library.

-- You can modify and reorder the selected custom tasks in your screening assessment.
+- You can modify and reorder the selected take-home projects in your Assessment.

 - You can preview, toggle on/off the assessment, or edit it.